-Select a preferred physical machine to ensure that a virtual machine runs on a particular physical machine in the ztC Edge system.
+On systems licensed for two nodes, select a preferred physical machine to ensure that a virtual machine runs on a particular physical machine in the ztC Edge system.

 Note: By default, the system automatically balances the load of virtual machines over the two physical machines.
 Do not modify this setting unless you have specific load balancing requirements .